-137.141.
+- 138.141.
+In recent years products have been introduced to the market which involve a combination of different types of technologies, and in some cases a mix of fixed and mobile technologies.
+BEREC welcomes innovative forms of connectivity as long as the end user remains informed as to what service level they can expect.
+When introducing a new product to the market, ISPs may implement their offer using their choice of technologies, as long as they are transparent about the actual performance of the IAS.
 In order for the contractual speed values to be understandable, contracts should specify factors that may have an effect on the speed, both within and outside the ISP's control.
-This also applies for hybrid IAS and FWA (Fixed Wireless Access), where unpredictable influences (for example environmental conditions) can impact on the provision of the service to a certain degree.
+This also applies for FWA (Fixed Wireless Access) and services that use a combination of technologies such as hybrid IAS, where unpredictable influences (for example environmental conditions) can impact on the provision of the service to a certain degree. - 141a.

-141a.
 BEREC considers certain types of FWA as fixed network services for the purpose of transparency requirements in the Regulation.
-This is the case specifically where a mobile network is used for IAS provisioning at a fixed location with dedicated equipment and capacity reservation or usage of a specified frequency spectrum band is applied.
+This is the case for example where a network using wireless technology (including mobile) is used for IAS provisioning at a fixed location with dedicated equipment and either capacity reservation or usage of a specified frequency spectrum band is applied.
 In this instance it should be compliant with the transparency requirements for fixed networks.

-141b.
+When considering a specific case NRAs may take the specific product implementation and conditions into account. - 141b.
 BEREC considers hybrid access as fixed network access for the purpose of transparency requirements in the Regulation when it consists of a combination of fixed and mobile technologies as a single subscription, it is provided at a fixed location, and it is marketed as a fixed service.
 Therefore, it should be compliant with the transparency requirements for fixed networks.
 If this is not the case, the fixed part of the service must meet the fixed network transparency requirements and the mobile part of the service must meet the mobile network transparency requirements.
-For example with regards to the mobile component of the hybrid IAS when marketed separately from the fixed component, NRAs may impose requirements concerning minimum quality of service requirements and other appropriate and necessary measures under Article 5(1).

-and publish information about advertised speeds does not entail a requirement to advertise speeds; rather, it is limited to including in the contract and publishing information about speeds which are advertised by the ISP.
+For example, with regards to the mobile component of the hybrid IAS when marketed separately from the fixed component, NRAs may impose requirements concerning minimum quality of service requirements and other appropriate and necessary measures under Article 5(1). - and publish information about advertised speeds does not entail a requirement to advertise speeds; rather, it is limited to including in the contract and publishing information about speeds which are advertised by the ISP.
 The requirement to specify the advertised speed requires an ISP to explain the advertised speed of the particular IAS offer included in the contract, if its speed has been advertised.
 An ISP may naturally also advertise other IAS offers of higher or lower speeds that are not included in the contract to which the subscriber is party (whether by choice or due to unavailability of the service at their location), in accordance with laws governing marketing.